foureyes/csci-ua.0480-fall2018-001-003/slides/14/mongo.markdown

 * __Object ID__ every MongoDB object or document must have an Object ID which is unique

 <br>
-More about __Object ID__: a 12-byte binary value which has a very rare chance of duplication; consists of a 4-byte timestamp (seconds since epoch), a 3-byte machine id, a 2-byte process id, and a 3-byte counter
+More about __Object ID__: a 12-byte value, consists of: a 4-byte timestamp (seconds since epoch), a 3-byte machine id, a 2-byte process id, and a 3-byte counter

 </section>